altipla-consulting/cloudtasks/README.md

   // For example if you have URLs like "https://foo-service-9omj3qcv6b-ew.a.run.app/" the hash will be "9omj3qcv6b".
   QueueFoo = cloudtasks.NewQueue(s, "PROJECT_HASH", "foo")
   QueueBar = cloudtasks.NewQueue(s, "PROJECT_HASH", "bar")

+  // It could also come from a global setting constant.
+  QueueGlobal = cloudtasks.NewQueue(s, config.ProjectHash, "global")

   return nil
 }